Addressing Data Scarcity in Optical Matrix Multiplier Modeling Using Transfer Learning

 In this study, we conduct an experimental evaluation of TL to address the data scarcity problem for NN-based optical matrix multiplier models.
 Our approach involves pre-training the NN model using synthetic data generated by an analytical model with lower accuracy.
 The results of our investigation demonstrate that our proposed method significantly reduces prediction errors compared to the individual use of an analytical model or a standalone NN model, particularly when the available measurement data for training is limited.
-To further enhance the performance of our models, we incorporate NN regularization techniques and employ ensemble averaging, which enable us to achieve a RMSE of less than $1$ dB for a fabricated photonic chip while only using $25\%$ of the available data.
+To further enhance the performance of our models, we incorporate NN regularization techniques and employ ensemble averaging, which enable us to achieve an RMSE of less than $1$ dB for a fabricated photonic chip while only using $25\%$ of the available data.
 The utilization of TL-assisted NNs is promising for addressing the practical limitations associated with data-driven PIC models, particularly concerning experimental data acquisition.
-This approach may be especially crucial when dealing with larger and more intricate MZI mesh architectures for optical matrix multiplication.
+Whereas a scalability study beyond a 3$\times$3 matrix is still required to confirm how the data reduction scales with matrix size, it is expected that the ability to address data scarcity will be especially crucial when dealing with larger and more intricate MZI mesh architectures for optical matrix multiplication.

-\begin{backmatter} \bmsection{Funding} Villum Foundations, Villum YI, OPTIC-AI (no. 29344), ERC CoG FRECOM (no. 771878), National Natural Science Foundation of China (no. 62205114), the Key R\&D Program of Hubei Province (no. 2022BAA001).
+\begin{backmatter} \bmsection{Funding} Villum Foundations, Villum YI, OPTIC-AI (no. VIL29344), ERC CoG FRECOM (no. 771878), National Natural Science Foundation of China (no. 62205114), the Key R\&D Program of Hubei Province (no. 2022BAA001).

 \bmsection{Disclosures} The authors declare no conflicts of interest.

 \bmsection{Data availability} Data underlying the results presented in this paper are not publicly available at this time but may be obtained from the authors upon reasonable request.